3 Reasons Why American Airlines & British Airways Are My Go-To Combo for Domestic Award Flights

 Personally, I get British Airways Avios points by transferring them from:

-Oryou could open the Iberia Visa Signature® Card or Aer Lingus Visa Signature® Card and transfer the Avios you earn with those cards to British Airways.
-The information for the British Airways Visa Signature Card, Iberia Visa Signature® Card & Aer Lingus Visa Signature® Card has been collected independently by Million Mile Secrets.
-The card details on this page have not been reviewed or provided by the card issuer.
+you could open the Iberia Visa Signature® Card or Aer Lingus Visa Signature® Card and transfer the Avios you earn with those cards to British Airways.

 2. I Can Book Most of My Flights for 7,500 Miles or Less One-Way